University of Portsmouth student watching a video on their phone

 Work towards your NCTJ Diploma

-On this course, you can take assessments to qualify for the NCTJ Diploma in Journalism.
+On this course, you'll take assessments to qualify for the NCTJ Diploma in Journalism.

-Explore this course page to find out more about the modules and credits you'll need and how much each assessment costs.
+Explore this course page to find out more about the modules and credits that will contribute to your NCTJ Diploma.

 Ideal skills and qualities for this course